MileHacker Logo

 • Food Festivals: The Sarajevo Food Festival showcases local produce and dishes.
 Several smaller local food events occur throughout the year.

 • Aščinicas: Traditional public kitchens offering a variety of pre-cooked stews and dishes.
-They deliver a quick, authentic, and affordable dining experience.
+They provide a quick, authentic, and affordable dining experience.

-• Bosnian Coffee Ceremonies: Many cafes offer a full Bosnian coffee experience, complete with traditional serving methods and accompanying sweets.
+• Bosnian Coffee Ceremonies: Many cafes offer a full Bosnian coffee experience, complete including customary serving methods and accompanying sweets.

 • Check local listings for seasonal food events.